 External funding proposals: Completion of these three aims will provide the team with preliminary data to pursue external grants from the NIH/NIBIB (R21 Trailblazer, $400k over three years) and NIH/NCI (R15, $300k over three years) as well as from the Focused Ultrasound Foundation (one-year $100k).

 Conference presentations: This work would enable graduate and undergraduate student presentations at the Society for Thermal Medicine Annual Meeting (2024, 2025), the Biomedical Engineering Society Annual Meeting (2024, 2025), 2024 Focused Ultrasound Symposium, ISMRM 2026, XXXXX, XXXX, XXXX.
+The work will also be presented by a statistics graduate student in the Joint Statistical Meetings in 2026.

 Scholarly articles (Title, Journal, Lead Author): 1.
 The impact of temperature-dependent properties on predicting MRgFUS clinical responses, International Journal of Hyperthermia, Dillon.
 2. Using water-content MRI to simplify predictive modeling for MRgFUS therapies, Medical Physics, Dillon.
-3. Statistical modeling to characterize uncertainty in MRgFUS heating profiles, XXXXX, Dahl.
+3. Statistical modeling to characterize uncertainty in MRgFUS heating profiles, Annals of Applied Statistics, Dahl.
 4. Breast segmentation time-reduction with a machine-learning algorithm, XXXXX, Jenkins.
 5. Translating simulation software for focused ultrasound treatment planning to the clinic, XXXXX, Berrett.

 Student mentoring: The modeling improvements of Aim 1 will be performed by three graduate students in Dr. Dillon and Dr. Dahl’s lab with assistance from 3-4 undergraduate research assistants.
 Aim 2 will require ten undergraduate research assistants for recruiting, imaging, and segmenting MR data under the supervision of Dr. Allen and Dr. Jenkins, with the machine-learning algorithm developed by a graduate student in the Jenkins Lab.
 The market fit analysis will be performed by a graduate student under the guidance of Dr. Berrett.
-In total, five graduate students and at least fifteen undergraduates will receive mentoring and research opportunities from this work.
+In total, five graduate students and at least fifteen undergraduates will receive mentoring and research opportunities from this project.

 Scientific outcomes: This study will enable the development and validation of more accurate predictive models for MRgFUS therapies.
 The pretreatment modeling process will be shortened by the machine learning-based segmentation algorithm we create.
 A clear path to clinical implementation of model-based treatment planning for MRgFUS therapies will be identified.
 In sum, these efforts will improve patient outcomes and quality of life through more time-efficient, safer, and efficacious MRgFUS treatments for breast cancer and other diseases.